Bachelor of Science in Environment and Sustainability

 • 6 credits in Capstone courses

-• 21 credits toward a Custom Pathway and/or elective courses
+• 9 credits of Custom Pathway and/or elective courses

 • Optional (but strongly recommended) Environmental Immersion experience